How to Score the Best Gaming Deals During Steam Sales

 Oh, the glorious Steam sale.
 It pops up a few times a year to empty the wallets of anyone who plays PC games.
 It’s gotten so popular that competing digital services like Amazon and Gamefly run similar sales during the same time period in order to pull sales away from Steam.
 Even EA’s Origin gets into the mix, but I wouldn’t recommend using that service to my worst enemy.
 (Be sure to check the section on Steam’s Trading Cards below!)

 If you are new to the process, here’s the skinny.
 Steam, Valve’s PC game distribution platform, cranks up a massive sale on nearly all items in the store.
-The latest one just started and will run through June 21st, 2015.
-The next massive sale will hit during the winter of 2015, so it’s best to jump on sales right now to get some amazing deals.
-The sale period usually lasts for about 10 days and discounts range from 25 percent to 90 percent depending on the type of sale.
+The latest one just started and will run through July 4th at 10 a.m.
+PT.
+The next massive sale will hit during the winter of 2016, so it’s best to jump on sales right now to get some amazing deals.
+The sale period usually lasts for about 10 days and discounts range from 10 percent to 90 percent depending on the type of sale.

 - The Standard: This discount starts on the first date of the sale and lasts the entire sale period.
-It’s usually 25 to 40 percent off the normal price of the game.
+This is the only sale price requested by Valve from publishers when it comes to purchasing a single game.
+It can be between 10 to 90% off the normal price of the game.

 - The Bundle: If you are new to PC gaming, this is really where you can get the most bang for your buck.
-Valve bundles games from the same publisher all together and adds an additional discount on top of the standard discount.
-Bundles will also pop up on daily deals from time to time.
-It’s a great way to purchase a ton of games at once, typically for $50 to $75 depending on the bundle.
+Valve either bundles games from the same publisher or the same genre all together and adds an additional discount on top of the standard discount.
+It’s a great way to purchase a ton of games at once, typically for $25 to $75 depending on the bundle.

 In preparation for a sale, I usually make a list of games that I want to add to my collection.
 You can use the Wishlist feature within Steam after you register for an account or simply type it out in Excel or Notepad.
 I’ll also come up with a budget of what I want to spend for each game.